electron/electron/docs/tutorial/native-file-drag-drop.md

   ipcRenderer.send('ondragstart', '/absolute/path/to/the/item')
 }
 ```
+Note: electronic 12 + needs to set contextisolation to false

 The code above instructs the Renderer process to handle the `ondragstart` event
 and forward the information to the Main process.